 This is an innovative addition that takes place during the regular church service and includes all the elements of “big church”—except that the children play games at the end.
-There’s a time of singing, an offering is taken, Bible lessons are taught, and there is always a message from the Junior Church preacher.
+There’s a time of singing, an offering is taken, Bible lessons are taught, and there is always a message from the one of the Children's Church leaders.

 VACATION BIBLE SCHOOL